Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Findings: Opportunities Toward Future Coordination of GenAI into Collaborative Newswork (RQ3)

-Several participants proposed creating entirely new work routines that are uniquely enabled by GenAI, workflows that would be difficult, if not impossible, to realize under traditional human-only newswork.
-These routines do not simply replicate existing editorial practices with AI assistance; rather, they reflect a radical transformation in how content is produced, how collaboration unfolds, and how audiences engage with journalistic output in the age of GenAI.
+Several participants proposed creating entirely new workflow that are uniquely enabled by GenAI, workflows that would be difficult, if not impossible, to realize under traditional human-only newswork.
+These workflow shall reflect a transformation in how content is produced, how collaboration unfolds, and how audiences engage with journalistic output in the age of GenAI.